Tips for Buying a home in Fort Payne AL

 If you are looking to buy a home or property in Alabama, you may find the perfect home quicker than expected if you follow these basic guidelines.

 Be a smart consumer.
 Know how to shop for a home loan that's right for you.
 Learn the financing basics and know how to shop for the home loan that's right for you.
 Learn as much as you can about financing, and search for loans that you can afford.
+Here at Ole Heritage Realty Inc., we understand the financial process can be overwhelming, our team of hardworking professionals

 Get pre-approved.
 This task is important and simple to complete.
 It allows you to budget for a property that fits your lifestyle.
+If you have any questions about pre-approval you can always contact our office at 256-997-0008, we are happy to clarify any questions you might have.

 Keep your debt load to a minimum.
 Don't make major purchases or incur any additional debt until after your purchase.
 Pay off credit cards and don't apply for new ones.
 Remember, financial institutions evaluate your financial situation on your gross monthly income.
 Your total monthly house costs should not exceed 28 percent of your gross monthly income.

 Have instant access to your agent.
 Instant communication can make a difference in purchasing the property of your choice.
-Our team of real estate experts from our four offices is prepared and thrilled to find the perfect home for you.
+Our team of real estate experts

 Before you buy:

 Submit a strong, competitive offer.
 A key factor when attempting to purchase a house is submitting an offer that is both appealing to the owner and also within your means.
 A competitive offer will bring more attention to you as a buyer.
 It’s best to get advice from your real estate agent.
-Our real estate agents at Ole Heritage have the current market knowledge and are more than happy to help you come up with an offer that will get noticed.
+Our real estate brokers at Ole Heritage have the current market knowledge and are more than happy to help you come up with an offer that will get noticed.

 Include a substantial earnest money deposit.
 Sometimes offers are accepted based on the amount of the deposit.
 The greater amount of money included in the money deposit, the more likely your offer will be chosen.
+If you have any questions about the deposit price, contact our office at 256-997-0008.
+Our agents are familiar with trends in the local market and are happy to assist you.
+We are aware of what homes for sale in Fort Payne, Alabama usually sell for, and the deposit price attached to those sales.

 Try to minimize the number of contingencies.
 Fewer unexpected events will mean a stronger offer.
 Try to remain as consistent as humanly possible.
 It’s best to understand what contingencies come up in your new home’s neighborhood, so ask your real estate professional for advice on which risks to keep and which to ditch.
 Our real estate agents will joyfully assist you in deciding which contingencies are worth keeping.